Yousinator/C2-ML-Detection-Framework/README.md

 # C2-ML-Detection-Framework

 A modular, ML-powered framework designed to detect command-and-control (C2) malware using network traffic data.
-Developed as part of a research project targeting the detection of polymorphic and metamorphic malware through sequence-aware deep learning models (e.g., LSTM).
+Developed as part of a research project targeting the detection of malware through sequence-aware deep learning models (e.g., LSTM).

 This framework is focused on experimentation, extensibility, and reproducibility — with full MLflow support and Python environment management via Poetry.